JadeGoat/sg_property_react/README.md

 At later stages, it scaled to provide a better view of supporting infrastructure and amenities around the property (or town).

-Open Weather API was also discovered to have mapping capabilities, hence integrated as part of the viewer.
-Although it is world-based data and probably not very suitable for SG use-case, but it illustrates the usefulness if there is an weather API that have granular data for SG use-case.

 Finally, this project is free for usage, however it should not be commericalize for any use of profit.

 # Implementation
-For <u>Servers</u>, there are two types: the database server, and the map tile server

-1. Database server: To retrieve raw data (for client processing) or backend processed data from the SQL database
+For <u>Servers</u>, there is a database script.
+It is responsible for retrieving raw data (for client processing) or backend processed data from the SQL database

-2. Map Tile server: To encapsulate the api key away from the client, as well as enhancing the images retrieve from the Open Weather Server

 For <u>Map Components</u>, there are two types of implementation: client processing vs backend processing.